shizhezhou/ShizheZhou.github.io/index.md

 Office: Computer Science Department, Hunan University, Changsha, China.

 |-
 NEWS: I am looking for students[PHD position opening!].
-If you are interested please drop me an email. :simple_smile: |
+If you are interested please drop me an email. :+1: |

-# Background
+# Background+1

 I am an associate professor in College of Computer Science,Hunan Univerisity.
 I focus my interests in computer graphics, computational geometrics and GPU-based algorithms.
 I love solving problems by programming, especially when visually cool&new stuff being created on screen.